Rurusetto/rurusetto/README.md

 ## Build source code

 About a completely build source code with API fetching that you see on https://rulesets.info/.
-A code is in [this repositories](https://github.com/Rurusetto/rurusetto-build)
+A code is in [this repositories](https://github.com/Rurusetto/rurusetto-build).
+If you want to contribute a codebase that is deeper than this repositories, you can contribute that repositories too.

 ## Contributing